 Function Behavior Differences CEILING The behavior of the function CEILING is the old Excel behavior.
 In older versions of Excel, if the number and significance have different signs, CEILING returns the #NUM! error value.
 In current versions of Excel, if the number and significance have different signs, the number is rounded up or down toward zero.
 CELL The Windows Client requires the second parameter of CELL to specify the cell that you want to return information about, whereas Excel does not require this parameter.
 If the second parameter is omitted, then the Windows Client will return an error.
 Also, when using CELL to return the file name, the Windows Client returns the location in the Axiom file system, whereas the Excel returns the location of the temporary file on the client workstation.
+HYPERLINK In the Windows Client, HYPERLINK cannot be used to link to a file.
+However, it can be used to link to a web page URL.
 INDIRECT Use of INDIRECT to other sheets can cause issues in the Windows Client if the sheet name has a space.
 To work around this issue, do not use spaces in the sheet names (an underscore is a good alternative).
 MATCH When the values -1 and 1 are used in the third parameter of the MATCH function, the Excel Client and the Windows Client may return different values if the data is not sorted according to the Excel MATCH documentation.